 Gathering together….be it a small dinner with family, a brunch with close friends or a big surprise party for someone special…that is my happy place, and I am looking forward to bringing a piece of that happiness into your home.

-I have spent the last three years blogging about recipes, party planning and entertainment tips and I am so proud to now be able to not only continue to blog and bring fresh new recipes, but to also expand my offerings to my novelty shop as well as in-home catering for any occasion.
+I have spent the last five years blogging about recipes, party planning and entertainment tips and I am so proud to now be able to not only continue to blog and bring fresh new recipes, but to also expand my offerings to my in-home catering services for any occasion.